jvanmeter/ansible-ocp4-install-aws/README.md

 - Kiali
 - OpenShift Service Mesh

-#### `ansible-playbook 6_ocp_sm_workshop_setup.yml`
 Builds out the required configuration and setup for an OpenShift Service Mesh workshop.
-If you are not hosting that specific workshop, you may want to consider reviewing this playbook instead of running it.
+If you are not hosting that specific workshop, you may want to consider reviewing this playbook before running this Ansible role.

-#### `ansible-playbook 7_openshift_teardown_cluster.yml`
+#### `ansible-playbook 3_teardown_openshift.yml`
 Uses the openshift-install to remove all OpenShift cluster assets provisioned during the initial cluster installation along with any cluster resources provisioned while it was running.

 #### Playbook summary
 Rename './group_vars/all/all.yml_example' to './group_vars/all/all.yml'.
 Edit the `./group_vars/all/all.yml` file to define the needed OpenShift cluster variables.
 Then run the following ansible-playbook commands in the order listed below:

 ```
-ansible-playbook 1_get_installation_files.yml
-ansible-playbook 2_generate_ssh_keys.yml
-ansible-playbook 3_install_ocp_cluster.yml
-ansible-playbook 4_openshift_create_users.yml
-ansible-playbook 5_service_mesh_install.yml
+ansible-playbook 1_deploy_openshift.yml
-ansible-playbook 6_ocp_sm_workshop_setup.yml
+ansible-playbook 2_configure_openshift.yml
-ansible-playbook 7_openshift_teardown_cluster.yml
+ansible-playbook 3_teardown_openshift.yml
 ```

-NOTE: Playbooks 5 and 6 are optional and specific to deploying the OpenShift Service Mesh and configuring the service mesh for a workshop, respectively.
-The workshop lab guide can be found on [redhatgov.io](http://redhatgov.io/workshops/openshift_service_mesh/).
+NOTE: The OpenShift Service Mesh workshop lab guide is located on [redhatgov.io](http://redhatgov.io/workshops/openshift_service_mesh/).

 ---
 ## Fedora 32 - Dependencies setup (DRAFT)